ekrsulov/ttpe/doc/docs/plugins/catalog/duplicate-on-drag.md

 ## Overview

 This plugin implements a **Canvas Service** that listens to pointer events globally, regardless of the active tool.
-When it detects Command+Click+Drag on a selected element, it:
+When it detects Command+Click+Drag on a selected element or group, it:

-1. Creates a duplicate of the selected element
+1. Creates a duplicate of the selected element or entire group hierarchy
-2. Selects the new duplicate
+2. Selects the new duplicate(s)
 3. Begins dragging the duplicate from the original position

+**Key Features:**
+- **Recursive Group Duplication**: When duplicating an element inside a group, duplicates the entire root group and all its children
+- **Hierarchy Preservation**: Maintains parent-child relationships in duplicated groups
+- **Smart Selection**: Automatically selects the root group when clicking elements within groups

 ## Architecture